lruepke/FEM_lecture/sphinx/source/lecture1/example_2.rst

 It is characteristic for the implicit form that the solution for :math:`T^{n+1}_i` depends on the solution of the neighboring nodes (:math:`i-1` and :math:`i+1`).
-As a consequence we cannot simply solve for one node after the other anymore but need to solve a system of equations.
+As a consequence, we cannot simply solve for one node after the other anymore but need to solve a system of equations.
 In fact, the way forward is to state the problem in matrix form :math:`A\vec{x}=\vec{b}` and solve all equations simultaneously:

 .. math::
     :label: eq:imp_dummy6